sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 * **Equality:** The SCFirstOrderLogic namespace includes EqualityIdentifier, intended to be used as the identifier for the equality predicate.
   The various sentence creation methods make use of this in created sentences where appropriate.

-### `SCFirstOrderLogic.Inference`

-* **Decorator knowledge bases:** this namespace directly contains some [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) knowledge base implementations.
-  * **EqualityAxiomisingKnowledgeBase:** None of the knowledge bases included in the package use particular techniques (e.g. demodulation, paramodulation) to handle equality.
-  However, the Inference namespace does include EqualityAxiomisingKnowledgeBase, which adds rules pertaining to equality as knowledge is added.
-  * **UniqueNamesAxiomisingKnowledgeBase:** Adds "axioms" for the unique names assumption as knowledge is added.
-That is, Adds "not equal" statements for all constant pairs whose identifiers do not match.

 ### `SCFirstOrderLogic.LanguageIntegration`

 As mentioned briefly in 'getting started', a language-integrated approach to sentence creation is available.
 See [here](beyond-getting-started/language-integration.md) for details.